Kids zone

 IS THERE A SMOOTH WAY TO GET KIDS OUT OF THE HOUSE?

-I recently heard from my friend that she rushed her daughter to leave preschool because Lilly was having painting courses in 10m minutes.
-And when the fifth time she refused to wear her shoes, my friend gave up, and Lily went outside without.
-As a mother of two small children (4 and 7 years old), I experience this type of trauma very often.
+I recently heard from a friend that she was telling her daughter to hurry up and leave Nursery, because Lilly’s other daughter had an art workshop in 10 minutes.
+And when she refused to put on her shoes for the fifth time, my friend gave up and Anna went outside without them.
+As a mother of two young children (ages 4 and 7), I experience this type of trauma very often.

-I would be happier if the parents around me didn’t hide their real, everyday experiences with their children.
-Advice for parents contained in the books did not differ from the realities of parenting.
+I’d be happier if the parents around me didn’t hide their true, everyday experiences with their children.
+And if parenting advice in books didn’t stray far from the realities of parenting.

 In real life, every morning looks like this: